GaelPouxMedard/GaelPouxMedard.github.io/_posts/2022-05-04-PhD-manuscript.markdown

 date: 2022-05-04
 description: # Add post description (optional)
 img: articles/covers/21-PhD-manuscript.jpg
 fig-caption: Interactions in information spread are rare and brief, and their role is hard to assess.
-We develop a panel a methods to alleviate these problems.
+We develop a panel of methods to alleviate these problems.
 tags: [interaction, information spread, information, multivariate point process, hawkes process, dirichlet-hawkes process, powered dirichlet process, block models, SBM, MMSBM, dynamic networks,